yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

 ### demo

-Use the `yugabyted demo` command to start YugabyteDB with the [Northwind sample dataset](../../../sample-data/northwind/).
+Use the `yugabyted demo` command to use the demo [Northwind sample dataset](../../../sample-data/northwind/) with YugabyteDB.

 #### Syntax